CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 Osaka Gas started LNG shipment using a tanker exclusively powered by compressed natural gas in November 2016 for the first time in Japan.
 An LNG tanker emits 7% less CO2 than a gas oil-powered tanker.

 Working together with customers to save energy

-The Osaka Gas Group is united in supporting customers using gas for industrial and business purposes in their energy saving activities and promoting energy conservation to contribute to global environmental protection.
+The Daigas Group is united in supporting customers using gas for industrial and business purposes in their energy saving activities and promoting energy conservation to contribute to global environmental protection.

 Experts from Osaka Gas take heat and other measurements at the facilities of customers, such as factories, hospitals, and other commercial establishments, and use the results to recommend appropriate ways customers can save energy.

 Our energy-saving activities with our customers help deepen the relationship of mutual trust.
 We are also holding in-house training and educational sessions on energy saving on a regular basis based on the results of energy-saving efforts.
 These sessions are designed to accumulate energy-conservation technologies and promote the shared use of these technologies while developing human resources with expertise in the field of energy-saving technologies.